Our friend and devoted E-LASS member Tord Gustafsson has passed away. He will be missed.

-In our latest newsletter, we share some information on two upcoming events including our own event in Vigo, Spain.
+In our latest newsletter, we share some details regarding our upcoming event in Vigo.
+Learn more and register today!

 Established in 2013, The European network for lightweight applications at sea (E-LASS) gather stakeholders interested in lightweight design for the maritime industry.
 The aim is to create an organization where exchange of information and knowledge becomes easy and natural.
 The commitment to initiate collaboration with other networks is in line with this aim.
 E-LASS has over 300 members from 25 different nations.